Providing access to cost-efficient, replicable, safe and flexible CCUS

 Integration

-Leverage CDR to drive societal integration of CCUS towards improved urban and European sustainability.
+Leverage CDR to drive CCUS integration for improved urban and European sustainability.

 The path to a Climate Neutral Europe